philipturner/transimpedance-amplifier/README.md

 ---

 Next, I will analyze the safety of grounding plugs.
 I do not understand why connection to facility GND is needed, if the mat itself can dissipate charge enough.
 Regardless, I will study ground plugs to gain a deeper understanding.

+---

+I will not connect the PCB to the ESD mat.
+Here is my rationale:

+(1) It is tedious to attempt to reliably connect my PCB's ground to the ESD mat.
+In future projects, it might be a tedious constraint.

+(2) There is some sliding going on when the batteries are moved to get plugged in.
+But I do not think this will generate static electricity between the PCB and the mat.

+(3) Both instances of IC failure happened after repeated instances of mishandling.
+First, the DAC probably doesn't like to be connected directly to the ADC.
+Second, the AD8615 was wired with a floating power pin for a long time.
+There is a chance that ESD damage was not the main culprit, even if I saw a spark.

+I will go with a partial solution, which may not scale to future phases of the APM roadmap.
+It is a one-off solution.
+It will get me hands-on experience with ESD protection hardware.
+It may not be effective, but now I have made a decision and can move on to getting other things done.

+---

+Final decision:

+I will attempt to find an ESD mat model that contains an integrated wall socket grounding plug.
+If not, I will search for two compatible parts to construct this system.
+The plug only reaches into the middle prong of the wall outlet, which is facility GND.
+Therefore, it is safe.
+ALWAYS TREAT DECISIONS ABOUT DIRECT POWER INTERFACING WITH UTMOST CAUTION.

+My human skin will be isolated from the ESD mat by high-voltage gloves.
+The PCB and connected breadboard will be isolated.
+The hand tools will be frequently contacted to the mat.
+They will not be repeatedly contacted to the PCB's ground node.
+This change of protocol (from experiments on Sep 25) may increase the risk of circuit damage.
+However, laboratory work is now less tedious.

+---

+Move on to elaborating on the triangle wave generator design.